 This method is particularly conservative, because the modeled factors are for ground insects whereas the songbird population in this assessment consumes primarily flying insects.
 A bioaccumulation factor (BAF) of 1 is assumed for all remaining COPCs, which is also considered to be very conservative.

-For benthic invertebrates, BAFs from USEPA (1999) will be used to estimate whole-body tissue concentrations based on measured sediment concentrations as:
+For benthic invertebrates that are potentially ingested by semi-palmated sandpiper in the TSF pathway, BSAFs from the literature will be used to estimate whole-body tissue concentrations based on measured sediment concentrations as: